 Looking for sparks of degrowth

-Throughout the report, we ask the question: If a growth-centered economic system is making us and the planet sick, what can we do to transform it?
+Throughout the book, we ask the question: If a growth-centered economic system is making us and the planet sick, what can we do to transform it?
 We introduce the reader to the key features of the degrowth narrative and explore what we can learn from the growing movement of self-organizing caring citizen collectives – or commons – that display various facets of degrowth.
 We show that degrowth envisions a world that is already in the making in places where these commoning practices are flourishing.